Continuum3416/Euler-Verlet-RK4-SFML/README.md

 # Three different implementations of collision physics

-Implemented with a naive implementation of collision detection.
+Implemented with a naive algorithm of collision detection.

 Minimum requirements: C++ 17, SFML 2.6, and CMake 3.10.